UIUC-iSchool-DataViz/spring2020/week02/lecture02.md

 ---

+## Homework grading

+ * Homework points will be listed as reference, all HWs will be graded out of 100%, all HWs are worth the same
+ * We do not drop a HW score

+---

 ## Choose your own adventure

 There are 3 pathways (that I can see in this course, could be more!)